On this page you will find links to learning that your children will be familiar with.

 Authorfy.com is a highly recommended free website.
 LOGIN, go to CLASSROOMS, select AGE and you will find many well known authors, with video clips and challenges.

 As a school, we follow White Rose Maths schemes of learning, to help children develop a good understanding of Maths.
 This helps them to be confident Mathematicians for life.
-White Rose Maths have produced daily lessons with short videos.
-They have also worked with the BBC to produce some 'Bitesize' learning, which will match the learning produced by White Rose Maths from Monday 4th May!

 Don't forget, we also have TT Rockstars for Y2-Y6 and Numbots for Y1 and 2!
-Your teachers have been playing and may have set up class battles!

 English, Maths and topic lessons

 BBC Bitesize also has online learning available.
 You can access the website from the link below or use the BBC iPlayer.
-Remember, you can choose your child's year group of the one below to help them build confidence.
+Remember, you can choose your child's year group or the one below to help them build confidence.

 Science and STEM